 The Wicked Woods Walk has a designated path, but it’s not paved.
 Be careful of roots and other things you might encounter hiking.
 I ran this trail during the Running Dead 5K, and it’s safe, but if you have mobility issues, consider skipping it.
-All the attraction are on some form or dirt, but this one especially challenging.
+All the attractions are on some form or dirt, but this one is especially challenging.

 Priority 3: Everything Else

 I say everything else because attractions are ones you can walk up to at any point.
 They are quick and a great way to kill some extra time.

 To create more scary attractions in the park, the Trail of Terror has been built the Trailers of Terror.
 They include Chuckels Pizzeria, Grubbs Pest Control, Krusty’s Kabin, Bone Appetite, and Crystal Caverns.
 The Trailers of Terror are just what you think.
 A little trailer is set up as smaller scare zones.
 Each trailer has 3-5 actors inside scaring and they take you about 2 minutes to get through.
 Do not wait in line long for these attractions.
 If you see a line, go to the next one.
 By the time you get out, there will be no wait.

 I found the entire different scare zone to be entertaining.
 The only one I won’t recommend is the Grubs Pest Control trailer.
 It was a blackout trailer.
 So instead of having people pop out, you wander in the dark trying to find your way out.
 While some may find this to be a terrifying experience, I just felt silly as I walked into the walls.